Theatrical smoke and fog: Types of effects

 There are generally 4 types of fog effects used in entertainment applications: smoke, fog, haze, and "low-lying" effects.

 Smoke

-Smoke effects refers to theatrical atmospheric effects produced either by pyrotechnic materials, such as Smoke Cookies, and pre-fabricated smoke cartridges; or other, flammable substances such as incense or HVAC smoke pencils or pens.
+Smoke effects refer to theatrical atmospheric effects produced either by pyrotechnic materials, such as Smoke Cookies, and pre-fabricated smoke cartridges; or other flammable substances such as incense or HVAC smoke pencils or pens.

 Smoke is differentiated from other atmospheric effects in that it is composed of solid particles released during combustion, rather than the liquid droplets that fog or haze are composed of.